As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Grapeseed oil is right up there with virgin coconut oil for use in sugar scrubs.
 It is a very light oil that gets absorbed into the skin quickly so it does not clog the pores.
 This makes it the best carrier oil for face sugar scrubs.
 The oil is also rich in antioxidants that are beneficial for the skin.

-Sweet almond oil is very moisturizing.
-It is also rich in Vitamin E, which protects and heals the skin.
-However, although this oil is light enough to be used in a sugar scrub, it is a tad bit greasier than coconut and grapeseed oils.
+Sweet almond oil is another carrier oil that’s light yet very moisturizing.
+It is rich in Vitamin E, which protects and heals the skin.
+Although this oil is light enough to be used in a sugar scrub, it is a tad bit greasier than coconut and grapeseed oils.
 Sweet almond oil is great for dry to normal skin but avoid using it for oily skin.
 Do not use this oil if you have nut allergies.

 Olive oil is highly moisturizing but is also the greasiest and heaviest of all four options.
 It is fantastic for foot scrubs but best avoided for face scrubs as it can clog pores.